G-HT4TFH19W6

 These Brown Butter Toffee Blondies are the ultimate treat for when you want something rich, chewy, and irresistibly buttery.
 The nutty depth of brown butter takes the flavor to another level, while the toffee pieces melt into golden, caramelized pockets throughout each bite.
 Best of all?
 After browning the butter, it’s a one-bowl recipe — no mixer required!
+Other brown butter blondies and bars to try: Brown Butter Peach Blondies, Brown Butter Churro Blondies, Brown Butter Maple Pecan Bars, and Brown Butter Gingerbread Chocolate Chip Bars for the holidays.

-Brown butter toffee tastes like caramel, roasted nuts, and buttery bliss all rolled into one.
+Brown butter and toffee tastes like caramel, roasted nuts, and buttery bliss all rolled into one.
 It’s sweet, nutty, slightly salty, and has deep, toasted undertones that make it more complex than plain toffee.

 Unsalted Butter